 In assuming the responsibilities of the national organization, the Association embarked upon an intensive program to increase membership and perfect its organizational structure.
 A new constitution defined the relationship of the constituent societies to the national organization.
 In addition, scientific sessions, standing and special committees, and an official journal were developed.

 For over 100 years, the NDA has been a national forum for minority dentists and a leader in advancing their rights within the dental profession, the armed services, the government, and the private sector.
 Through scholarships and support programs, the NDA promotes dentistry as a viable profession.

-NDA goals and commitments are shared by its auxiliary organizations, namely the Auxiliary to the NDA, the National Dental Assistants Association, the National Dental Hygienists’ Association and the Student National Dental Organization.
+NDA goals and commitments are shared by its auxiliary organizations, namely the National Dental Association Foundation, Auxiliary to the NDA, the National Dental Assistants Association, the National Dental Hygienists’ Association and the Student National Dental Organization.
 Together, these groups compose a membership of more than 7,000 strong, representing all 50 states and several countries abroad.